 The main panel of the consoles shows a table of performance metrics for the whole network with each record featuring data from one asset.
 Performance monitor graphs are instantly available as overlays on the main screen on demand for each asset.

-The notifications for each device don’t just log hardware statuses, but you can see instantly if software is altered on each device.
+The notifications for each device don’t just log hardware statuses, but you can see instantly if the software is altered on each monitored network device.
 This is a great way to keep on top of security breaches, such as virus attacks or Advanced Persistent Threat disabling of network activity reporting.
 Those network activity reports can also alert you to intrusion by displaying abnormal traffic on specific network cards.

 SysAid also produces a Help Desk module and the Monitoring system integrates seamlessly with that.
 This enables you to get a data flow through into opening up response tickets.
 It also keeps the support team informed with answers in response to user calls about any problems that arise.

 The Network Monitor Module includes a visualization of the topology of your network displayed on a world map.
-This is very similar to the network visualization feature built into Solarwinds Network Performance Monitor.
-The dashboard of the network manager includes other visualizations including charts, performance graphs and other graphical interfaces.
+This is very similar to the network visualization feature built into SolarWinds Network Performance Monitor.
+The dashboard of the network manager includes other visualizations including charts, performance graphs, and other graphical interfaces.